zmkfirmware/zmk/CONTRIBUTING.md

 ZMK uses `prettier` to format documentation files.
 You can run prettier with `npm run prettier:format`.
 You can setup git to run prettier automatically when you commit by installing the pre-commit hooks: `pip3 install pre-commit`, `pre-commit install`.

+### Linting

+This repository utilizes ESLint for code linting to ensure consistent code style and identify potential errors or bugs early in the development process.

+You can run ESLint with `npm run lint` to verify your changes.

 ## Code Contributions

 ### Development Setup